Bayesian versus frequentist statistics

 In frequentist statistics you use properties that we know exist over the long run for samples collected in a certain way which follow, or have parameters that follow, this distribution.

 In Bayesian statistics we work with the same data.
 However, we also include prior beliefs we have about the data.
 For example, let’s suppose the data above is the heights of adult individuals in the United States.
 If, before collecting the data, we believe that 90% of the heights will fall between five feet and six feet, then we can start with that prior belief.
 After we collect the data, we can combine the data with our prior beliefs and the Bayesian updating process will provide what’s called a "posterior distribution."
-The posterior distribution is exactly what we should believe given our prior beliefs and the data observed.
+The posterior distribution represents our updated beliefs after combining prior knowledge with the observed data.

 Here is a graph representing a posterior distribution in Bayesian statistics: